What does domestic abuse have to do with our justice system?

 - Batterer’s Intervention Programs: Certified Batterer’s Intervention Programs (BIP) provide the most effective way to educate batterers and hold them accountable for their behavior choices.
-Spruce Run-Womancare Alliance is available for regular consultation and collaboration with Choice-V and Acadia BIP, the two certified batterer’s intervention programs in Penobscot County.
-As part of Maine Department of Justice BIP standards, Spruce Run-Womancare Alliance is also responsible for monitoring these two programs to ensure that victim safety is being held paramount and that batterers’ are being held to a high level of accountability.
+Spruce Run-Womancare Alliance is available for regular consultation and collaboration with Choice-V, a certified batterer’s intervention program in Penobscot County.
+As part of Maine Department of Justice BIP standards, Spruce Run-Womancare Alliance is also responsible for monitoring this program to ensure that victim safety is paramount and that batterers are being held to a high level of accountability.

 - District Courts: Spruce Run-Womancare Alliance does court outreach and court accompaniments in Bangor, Newport, Millinocket, Lincoln, Indian Island, and Dover-Foxcroft Courts.
 We are available to consult with court personnel, attorneys, and/or judges on a variety of issues related to domestic violence.